nzakas/understandinges6/manuscript/13-Modules.md

 console.log(sum(1, 2));             // 3
 ```

-This code imports the `add()` function (the *import name*) and renames it to `sum()` (the local name).
+This code imports the `add()` function using the *import name* and renames it to `sum()` (the local name).
 That means there is no identifier named `add` in this module.

 ## Default Values in Modules

-The module syntax is really optimized for exporting and importing default values from modules, as this pattern was quite common in other module systems (such as CommonJS).
+The module syntax is really optimized for exporting and importing default values from modules, as this pattern was quite common in other module systems, like CommonJS (another specification for using JavaScript outside the browser).
 The *default value* for a module is a single variable, function, or class as specified by the `default` keyword, and you can only set one default export per module.
 Using the `default` keyword with multiple exports is a syntax error.

 ### Exporting Default Values